GhostBoy-404/Hacker273020/README.md

 - 👋 Hi, I’m @Hacker273020
 - 👀 I’m interested in ...
 Programming and ethical Hacking
 - 🌱 I’m currently learning ...
-Programming in Python and Bash
+Programming in Python and Batch
 - 💞️ I’m looking to collaborate on ...
 Some organization or company
 - 📫 How to reach me ... by Gmail drawbox273020@gmail.com